 Ohio Fever Softball is the official travel division of Stow YES softball.
 This elevated level of competition and instruction allows girls to broaden their skills, and complete with teams from other regions.
-Ohio Fever currently offers U12, U14, U16, and U18 divisions.
+Ohio Fever currently offers 10U,12U, 14U, 16U, and 18U divisions.
 The Ohio Fever plays a more competitive and challenging schedule than what is traditionally found in recreation leagues.
 These teams are for those looking for an elevated level of play.
+We look for players and families that view summer softball as a top priority.
+Follow us on twitter @ohiofever

-Coaches will schedule practices based on the coaches’ plans.
-All outdoor practices will be held in Stow.
-Indoor winter practices will be scheduled by the coaches based on team funding and indoor availability.
+All outdoor practices (1-2 a week) will be held in Stow.
+Indoor winter practices (1-2 a week) will be scheduled by the coaches based on team funding and indoor availability.

 All Ohio Fever teams are self-funded.
 All fees collected are maintained in an account for the benefit of that particular team.
-Fees for the 12U and 14U will be approximately $450 plus uniform costs per player.
-16U and 18U fees are usually higher in the range of $500 – $700 plus uniform costs per player.
-A non-refundable deposit of $200 will be due after an offer has been made to join the team.
+Fees will range between $400-$800.
+A non-refundable deposit of $200 will be due within 48 hours after an offer has been made to join the team.
 Non-payment of deposit will result in forfeiture of roster spot.

 Parent & Player Expectations